AI4EOSC/docker-storage/README.md

 configuration as ENV variables as well as mounting a volume in the provided LOCAL_PATH

-> :warning: If several containers are using that volume, this container has to be ran first.
+> ⚠️ If several containers are using that volume, this container has to be ran first.

 Mounting a remote filesystem requires either `privileged` flag or set of little more restrictive permissions [cap-add|device|security-opt]